KevinA2505/VastVoid/README.md

 * Travel instantly via wormholes linking distant sectors.
 * Engage hyper-speed travel to jump across the map (one-second charge with an eight-second cooldown).
+* The Nebula Order flagship features a triple-circle layout wrapped in a golden **Engagement Ring** that welcomes diplomats and other non-scientists.

 ## Character creation